cjyuan/cyf-notes/ITP-JS4-PR-comments.md

   - Is there any need to assign an id attribute to either buttons?

 - Line 76:
-  - With the way the book's title is assigned to an HTML element, a book with a title containing special character sequence such as `<i>` can possibly ruin the display.
+  - The current method of assigning book titles to HTML elements can cause display issues if a title contains special character sequences like `<i>`.

-- Can you think of a more consistent way to name the variables representing the two buttons, `changeBut` and `delButton`?
+- Can you suggest a more consistent naming convention for the variables representing the two buttons, currently named `changeBut` and `delButton`?

-With the way the book's title is assigned to an HTML element, a book with a title containing special character sequence such as `<i>` can possibly ruin the display.

 ---
-In order to allow a user to indicate a book has not yet been read, I think we should also allow the checkbox to stay unchecked.

 At the moment when the alert message is displayed, has the book mentioned in the message been deleted yet?
 How would you rearrange these statements to make the message truthful?